-In this regard, this report describes the different mechanisms that the company has in place to ensure compliance with these requirements (for more information, see sections "6.1.
+In this regard, this report describes the different mechanisms that the company has in place to ensure compliance with these requirements (for more 1.
+Our company 7.
+About 8.
+0 this report 0 information, see sections "6.1.
 We stand up for Human Rights", "4.3.2.
 Criminal risk prevention and control model", and "4.6.
 Tax".